English Language Institute: ELI

 Is NMU a safe campus? – Yes, NMU offers a very secure environment.
 Being a medium sized campus, located in a city of only 23,000 people in a rural part of Michigan, the crime rate is low.

 Do I need a car to attend NMU? - No, NMU is an easily navigable, compact campus in a small city; many students do not have cars.
 Students have access to the local bus system or the Wildcat Shuttle, which offers students, faculty and staff free, reliable bus transportation.
 For more information, go to http://www.nmu.edu/publicsafety/node/226.

-Are the International Students at NMU active? – Yes, the International Students at NMU have an active organization on campus called the All Nations Club.
+Are the International Students at NMU active? – Yes, there are over 100 international students at NMU, and there are several international student clubs.
+One of the most active organization on campus called the All Nations Club.
 The club organizes an International Food Festival as well as other fun cultural activities.
-Additionally, students have created their own clubs.

 Where is NMU located? – NMU is located in the northern mid-west region of the U.S.A.
 Marquette is a small city in Michigan’s Upper Peninsula, on the southern shore of Lake Superior, the largest freshwater lake in the world.
 Three major airline hubs serve Marquette: Detroit, Michigan - 750 km; Chicago, Illinois - 640 km; and Minneapolis, Minnesota - 645 km.